Data on medical, dental, nursing and midwifery staff, as at 31 December 2021.

 This is not the latest release in the series: Staff directly employed by the NHS

-Most of the staff groups at 31 December 2020 included staff on short-term or fixed contracts brought in to help during the COVID-19 pandemic.
+Most of the staff groups at 31 December 2021 included staff on short-term or fixed contracts brought in to help during the coronavirus (COVID-19) pandemic.

 Data has been published on StatsWales.
 There is no statistical release.